 How to plan your ceremony

 Plan the place and type of marriage or civil ceremony in advance.
-The couple should specify the kind of ceremony they want and choose one of two traditional types.
+The couple should specify the kind of ceremony they want and choose one of the two traditional types.
 The first alludes to a wedding through a religious ceremony, and the second takes place through a civil route.
-If you intend to enter into a civil partnership as a same-sex couple, the ceremony will be civil - unfortunately, such unions do not have the option of choosing a religious ceremony unless there are churches that allow same-sex couples to have a religious ceremony.
+Suppose you intend to enter into a civil partnership as a same-sex couple.
+In that case, the ceremony will be civil - unfortunately, such unions do not have the option of choosing a religious ceremony unless there are churches that allow same-sex couples to have a religious ceremony.

 When you have chosen the place and type of ceremony, you should take care of the official "give notice" in the registry office (find the nearest register office here) about the intention to enter into a marriage or civil partnership.
 It is a form of a legal declaration of voluntary and free will to marry or form a civil partnership.
 When submitting such a declaration at the registry office, persons intending to get married have 12 months to legalise their relationship and finalise the marriage ceremony.

 Religious ceremonies are held in registered sacred buildings, that is, in churches.
 If there is a church that celebrates religious weddings for same-sex couples, then nothing prevents same-sex couples from enjoying the religious ceremony of that church.
-Note, however, that Anglican churches do not allow same-sex couples to marry.
+However, Anglican churches do not allow same-sex couples to marry.
 It is probably related to the faith of a given religion.

 In traditional religious weddings, the marriage schedule or the wedding document is signed in the presence of a person authorised to do so - in this case, by a pastoral minister.
-The clergyman must also attend the religious wedding ceremony.
+The clergy member must also attend the religious wedding ceremony.

 Therefore, it is necessary to make sure that such an authorised person is in the place where we want to get married in the form of a religious ceremony.
-If there is no person authorised to sign the schedule or marriage document in the selected church, it is the responsibility of the future spouses to book a registrar from the registry office.
+Suppose there is no person authorised to sign the schedule or marriage document in the selected church.
+In that case, it is the responsibility of the future spouses to book a registrar from the registry office.
 Such registration is payable, and the cost is £86.

 Civil ceremonies are traditionally held at the registry office or any other location approved by the local council (e.g. restaurants, hotels or community houses).